UPDATED 11/30/07: SKYWARN Recognition Day (SRD) 2007 December 1st 0000-2400 UTC

 Hello to all….

-The VoIP Hurricane Net Management team will continue to closely monitor the progress of this system.
+The VoIP Hurricane Net Management team will monitor the progress of this system.
 Thanks to all for their continued support of the VoIP Hurricane Net!

 73,Rob-KD1CY.